Annealed almost periodic entropy: Large deviations principles

-Because $V$ is fixed but $\pi_n$ is random in this theorem, we sometimes refer to it as the `chosen-tuple' large deviations principle.
-Theorem~\ref{mainthm:LDP} implies a large deviations principle for the whole of $\Phi^{\pi_n}_V$ with rate function $-\hann$ by a standard argument about projective limits: see Corollary~\ref{cor:LDP}.
+Because $V$ is fixed but $\pi_n$ is random in this theorem, we refer to it as the `chosen-tuple' large deviations principle.
+It is somewhat analogous to several other proofs that consider joint large deviations for the largest eigenvalue of a random matrix together with the corresponding unit eigenvector: see~\cite{GuiHusRek25} for a recent example.

-We actually complete the proof of Theorem~\ref{mainthm:LDP} first (in Chapter~\ref{chap:random-orbits} and Section~\ref{sec:completed-LDP}), and then use it to prove Theorem~\ref{mainthm:annealed-formula}.
-Grounded subsets of $\G$ can be grown from $\{e\}$ one element at a time (in the sense explained in Section~\ref{sec:group-geom}), and the proof of Theorem~\ref{mainthm:LDP} is by induction along such a process.
-We prove formula~\eqref{eq:LDP-formula-1} of Theorem~\ref{mainthm:annealed-formula} as a corollary of Theorem~\ref{mainthm:LDP}.
-We then prove formula~\eqref{eq:LDP-formula-2} as a corollary of formula~\eqref{eq:LDP-formula-1} and some further manipulations in Section~\ref{sec:alt-forms}.
+We prove Theorem~\ref{mainthm:LDP} in Section~\ref{sec:completed-LDP}, and then use it to prove Theorem~\ref{mainthm:annealed-formula} in Section~\ref{sec:ann-AP-forms}.
 Related manipulations also lead to some other formulas for $\hann$, including two different series expansions for it in Corollaries~\ref{cor:first-expansion} and~\ref{cor:Sew}.
-One of these is the analog of Seward's formula for annealed sofic entropy from~\cite[Theorem 1.7]{Seward--freestab}, so we call it the `Seward expansion'.
+The second of these is the analog of Seward's formula for annealed sofic entropy from~\cite[Thm.
+1.7]{Seward--freestab}, so we call it the `Seward expansion'.
 It plays an important role later in the work.

-Our proofs of Theorem~\ref{mainthm:LDP} and these other results all depend on a way of building up a positive definite function over a finitely generated free group through a sequence of enlargements of underyling grounded sets.
+The proof of Theorem~\ref{mainthm:LDP} depends on a way of building up a positive definite function on the whole of $\G$ through its restrictions to larger and larger grounded subsets.
 At each stage, a space of possible extensions of a partially-defined positive definite function is parameterized by certain contraction matrices.
 These provide an analog for free groups of the classical Verblunsky coefficients for a sequence of orthogonal polynomials on the unit circle: see, for instance,~\cite{SimOPUCI}.
 We therefore refer to these contraction matrices as Verblunsky coefficients in our setting as well (Definition~\ref{dfn:Verb}).
 (Beware that they also depend on choosing a certain enumeration of the group $\G$ in advance.)